 Sometimes it's difficult for me to even leave my apartment because I'm afraid.
-I constantly worry that if I don't make the right decision in other people's eyes, they will think that I'm doing something wrong or that they don't like.
+I constantly worry that if I don't make a decision, people will think that I'm doing something wrong or that they don't like.
 This happened once before and is it going to happen again even though I am doing nothing wrong?
 Because I have a disability, I don't get the same rights to live my life?

 I still can't fathom how courts can make the decision to appoint a complete stranger to make life decisions for somebody they don't know and decide what is in their best interest.
 To be such an inconvenience that now you're just seen as an object.
 And if God forbid, a guardian makes a decision that ends up causing the vulnerable person bodily harm or death?
-Do you think that somebody who spent fifteen minutes with you or your loved somehow makes them fit to be your or your loved one's guardian?
+Do you think that somebody who spent fifteen minutes with you or your loved somehow makes them fit to be you or your loved one's guardian?

 My situation could have ended up much worse, but I had the power and the ability to speak up no matter what was thrown at me.
 What about the others who fall between the cracks?
 You give the guardian and other parties blanket immunity so when these vulnerable people end up injured physically or mentally and some are dying from the guardian's neglect, the guardian isn't held accountable?
 We can no longer allow blanket guardianship immunity in the state of Minnesota or quite frankly anywhere.
 People with disabilities and the elderly are human beings and have rights.
 When did we forget this?
-If these guardians actually know what's best for vulnerable adults subject to their guardianship, why would they need blanket immunity?